 - This title signifies achievements that transcend traditional accomplishments in the field and is given to an individual who will enhance the reputation and prestige of the College.

-- This title may be held as long as the faculty member has an appointment at the college.
+- This title may be held as long as the full-time faculty member has an appointment at the college.

 In the event of a faculty member receiving external recognition of exceptional distinction (e.g., an Academy Award, membership to the Board of a National Academy, a Pulitzer Prize, or a recognition of comparable distinction), a member of the Faculty or Administration may nominate the recipient to hold the honorific title of "Charles Wesley Emerson College Professor."
-The President, in consultation and in conjunction with Faculty Council, may confer the distinction to a faculty member in recognition of an achievement that transcends traditional accomplishments in the field.
+The President, in consultation and in conjunction with Faculty Council, may confer the distinction to a full-time faculty member in recognition of an achievement that transcends traditional accomplishments in the field.
 The title will be held as long as the faculty member has an appointment at the college.

 The CITL’s mission is to enable student learning by providing the faculty with professional development opportunities in teaching, by promoting academic support programming for student learning, and by providing guidance and mechanisms for garnering evidence of student learning for accountabilities and improvements.